~~Dr. TAJ SHOTWELL is an educator, novelist, screenwriter, playwright, lyricist, poet, and fitness instructor.

 OTHER PUBLISHED BOOKS: The latest published non-fiction book of poetry/short stories, “Family and Faith”, is a memoir of eight generations who lived in Shotwell’s hometown, Memphis and many international travels.

-OTHER PENDING PROJECTS: Shotwell is the founder and board president of The Business of Arts Academy, Inc., an upcoming boarding and day school.
-A college preparatory school for grades 7-12th.
+Shotwell is the founder and board president of The Business of Arts Academy International, Inc. (BAAI), an upcoming boarding and day school.
+A Non-Profit 501(C)3 upcoming college preparatory school for grades 7-12th.
+Shotwell also wrote the school's anthem "Dear BAAI".

 Shotwell has one child and two grandchildren.